Evgallos/GameRockPaperScissors/README.md

-###Rock Paper Scissors Game
+# **Rock Paper Scissors Game**

 Welcome to the Rock Paper Scissors Game!
 This is a fun and interactive game built with HTML, CSS, and JavaScript.
 Challenge the computer and see if you can win!
+It was a great experience for practicing JavaScript.

-🚀 Play the Game Locally
+### 🚀 Play the Game Locally

 This project is not yet deployed online, but you can run it locally on your machine.
 Follow the installation steps below to try it out.